 At Ford School our expectations of pupils should not be affected in any way by gender, colour, race, disability or religion.
 We value and respect all children.
 We look towards children having the opportunity to reach their full potential.
-Equal Opportunities and Race Equality policies are available in school.

 Behaviour Policy